lmaccherone/Lumenize/README.md

 ## Installation for node.js usage ##

-To install in the node_modules directory of your project, run the following from the root folder of your project:
+To install, run the following from the root folder of your project:

-`npm install Lumenize`
+`npm install Lumenize --save`

-or better yet, add it to the dependencies section of your package.json file and run

-`npm install`

 ## Contributing to Lumenize ##